-"The best part of the job?
-When I get to go home."
+"What's the best part of my job? - It's when I get to go home."

 With organization, anything is possible!

-1. I get ready as if I was going to the office
+1. Get yourself ready as if you were going to the office.

-Pajamas and efficiency aren’t really associated.
-In the morning, I get dressed as if I'm going to the office.
-Even if I miss out on saving on laundry, I can't work in pajamas or a bathrobe "just for an hour or two".
+Pajamas and efficiency aren’t really a good match.
+In the morning, you need to get dressed as if you were going to the office.
 Keeping your rituals, your routines, and a decent outfit means telling your brain and body that you're out of bed, giving them an unconscious motivational boost.

-Instead of looking around for other things to do every 30 seconds because I'm not concentrated, I take a break, a real one, to recharge my batteries.
-Even if it means spending 30 minutes reading a good book with a tea.
-When I come back in front of my computer, I'll be nothing but concentrated and efficient.
-In other words, I stop and start again.
+Instead of looking around for other things to do every 30 seconds because you're not focused, instead take a break, a real one, in order to recharge your batteries; whether it means spending 30 minutes reading a good book with a coffee.
+When you get back in front of my computer, you'll be nothing but concentrated and efficient.

-3. I ignore the call of the household chores.
+3. Ignore the call of the household chores.

 The risk when you're at home is thinking about all the things you have to do.
-Putting away the dishes, vacuuming, ironing...
-Although these tasks are usually not tempting, when you're teleworking, it's hard to ignore everything that's right next to you.
+Putting away the dishes, vacuuming, ironing… Although these tasks are usually not tempting, when you're teleworking, it's hard to ignore everything that's right under your nose.
 And yet we have to.
-There is a time for everything, which brings us to the next point.
+There is a time for everything, which brings me to my next point.

-I’m only human and therefore unable to work effectively slumped on my couch.
-In order to put myself in a working atmosphere (and to get away from any source of distraction) I set up an office corner, in which I feel comfortable for maximum efficiency.
+We're only human and therefore unable to work effectively slumped on the couch.
+In order to put yourself in a working atmosphere (and to get away from any source of distraction) set up an office corner, in which you feel comfortable for maximum productivity.

-It only takes me about a second to lose my concentration, which is why I set boundaries with my family beforehand.
-Isolating myself from my partner and children may seem antisocial but it definitely helps me get things done.
+It only takes us about a second to lose my concentration, which is why you need to set boundaries with your family beforehand.
+Isolating yourself from your partner and children may seem antisocial, but it definitely helps get things done.

-Since my phone has the knack of stealing my attention a couple hundred times a day.
-Whenever I see it flashing or hear it vibrating, and don’t pick it up immediately, I feel like I'm missing out on something important.
+Since your phone has the knack of stealing our attention a couple of hundred times a day, you need to remove the temptation to scroll aimlessly.
+Whenever you see it flashing or hear it vibrating, and don’t pick it up immediately, you will no doubt feel like you're missing out on something important; but it needs to be left alone.
 So dear smartphone, you're going to be quiet for a little while.

 Working with a watch in hand can cause stress.
-Especially when the clock is ticking and I haven't progressed as much as if I were in the office.
-So as not to let panic overwhelm me, I try to rethink the way I work.
-Instead of putting pressure on my usual 8 hours, I focus on the goals set in my schedule.
-If I know that they will be reached at the end of the day, I will spend it more serenely.
+Especially when the clock is ticking, and you haven't progressed as much as if you were in the office.
+So as not to let panic overwhelm you, try to rethink the way you work.
+Instead of putting pressure on your usual 8 hours, focus on the goals set in your schedule.
+If you know that they will be reached at the end of the day, you'll be more relaxed and motivated.

-A mom's opinion - What is the ideal schedule?
+A working mom's opinion — What is the ideal schedule?

 Working from home can seem even more complicated for parents.
 After experimenting with different ways of doing things, I myself have realized that the solution is to organize myself as a whole.
 For example: